reagul/TraceExplorerPCF-DotNet/README.md

 NOTE: If these hosts are taken on PCF, you might need to modify the dotnet app { to point to the right REST URL }, which you will get once you are successful in pushing the BootREST app.

+Also a clean way to do test would be to delete the Apps on PCF with "cf delete appname" and re-push app.

 -First Push the Apps .